-- Verbal praise, stickers and end of year certificates/prizes. - Golden Time each class will be awarded with a weekly period of Golden Time which may be an extension of free-flow play, an extension of break time or a time to have free choice of an activity in the classroom.
+- Verbal praise, stickers, House Tokens and end of year certificates/prizes. - Golden Time each class will be awarded with a weekly period of Golden Time which may be an extension of free-flow play, an extension of break time or a time to have free choice of an activity in the classroom.
 This reward is not guaranteed and needs to be earned by each individual child across the week. - Class Treat the children work collaboratively, as a class group, to fill their class jar with a token, which is chosen at the start of the year with the children and might be marbles, coins or jewels.
-The children participate as a group and earn a token for collaborative effort.
+The children participate as a group and earn a 'token' for collaborative effort.
 Once the class jar has been filled, the children are rewarded with a small class treat, such as extra play time.
 These rewards are chosen with the children prior to the jar being used, the emphasis is on collaboration which helps to encourage team effort and a sense of community.
 Tokens are never removed from the class jar.
 Under no circumstances will food be given out as a reward. - Praise Postcards staff may choose to send home a Praise Postcard for exceptional work, behaviour and/or attitude.
 These are addressed to the children. - Wow Work children have the opportunity to feature on the 'Wow Work' board in the Pre-Prep Atrium on a weekly basis.
-Form Tutors nominate one child per class and display either a piece of work or a special act which the teacher wishes to showcase. - Values Certificates these are awarded for displaying one of the School Values whilst in school.
+Class Teachers nominate one child per class and display either a piece of work or a special act which the teacher wishes to showcase. - Values Certificates these are awarded for displaying one of the School Values whilst in school.
 It may be learning or behaviour based.
-Form Tutors and Teaching Assistants decide who has particularly distinguished themselves during the week.
-Certificates are awarded during the Friday Celebration Assembly. - Achievements Outside of School the Final Celebration Assembly of each half term will showcase any achievements outside of school, such as: placing in a competition or achieving a level in Music or Sports etc. Mathletics Certificates can also be shared in this assembly.
+Class Teachers and Teaching Assistants decide who has particularly distinguished themselves during the week.
+Certificates are awarded during the Friday Celebration Assembly and the children will receive a special badge. - Achievements Outside of School the Final Celebration Assembly of each half term will showcase any achievements outside of school, such as: placing in a competition or achieving a level in Music or Sports etc. Mathletics Certificates can also be shared in this assembly.
+Parents and guardians are also invited half-termly to complete a star to tell us about their child's efforts and kindness at home.
+These will be displayed in the Atrium.